428: Shibuya Scramble: Future

-According to Nakamura, there are no plans for a sequel to 428 due to the number of copies sold throughout Japan, but has said that he has no problems conceptualizing the last game in the trilogy.
+According to Nakamura, there were no plans for a sequel to 428 due to the number of copies sold throughout Japan, but has said that he has no problems conceptualizing the last game in the trilogy.

 A successor to the game was first announced by game designer Jiro Ishii on April 28, 2025, with a link to a crowdfunding project.
-On June 28, 2025, the funding exceeded the required fund by over 670%, which led to the full development of the project, later named Shibuya Scramble Stories.
-On July 14, 2025, Ishii launched a livestream video event where he announced that a game demo will be released by 2027 while the full game is expected to be out by 2028.
+On June 28, the funding exceeded the required fund by over 670%, which led to the full development of the project, later named Shibuya Scramble Stories.
+On July 14, Ishii launched a livestream video event where he announced that a game demo will be released by 2027 while the full game is expected to be out by 2028.
+Future livestreams had shown parts of the game, such as the return of some past actors from 428: Shibuya Scramble and Machi, the return of composer Hideki Sakamoto with a new main theme, and other staff members from 428 working on the new game.